electron/electron/docs/api/content-tracing.md

 ### `tracing.cancelWatchEvent()`

 Cancel the watch event.
-If tracing is enabled this may race with the watch event callback.
+This may lead to a race condition with the watch event callback if tracing is enabled.